 - Will they give you further testing? i.e. a FULL thyroid panel (TSH, Free T3, Free T4, Reverse T3, thyroid antibodies TPOAB and TGAB) and vitamin levels (D, Iron, Ferritin, B12, Folate etc.)

 - Do they recognise adrenal fatigue as a real condition and do they test for it?
-If so, is it via saliva? (most accurate)
+If so, is it via saliva?
+(Bear in mind that most conventional doctors don’t recognise this condition, which is a crucial part to many thyroid patients’ puzzles)

 - Do they think you could have any other underlying health conditions/problems?
 Will they test to check?